 A winery is the place where the grapes grown in a vineyard are sent to be made into wine.
 A winery is the place for processing, aging, bottling, and distributing wine.

 In addition, a winery is also often the place where people can go for tours and wine tastings.
-Oftentimes, the winemaker or someone else with a vast knowledge of wine will lead the tastings to teach guests about the wine, with information about wine legs, tasting techniques, and more.
+Oftentimes, the winemaker or someone else with a vast knowledge of wine will lead the tastings to teach guests about the wine as part of customer service, with information about wine legs, tasting techniques with a wine aerator, and more.
 A winery is a licensed business with the legal ability to sell the wines produced there.

 From the perspective of different activities at each location, a winery and a vineyard are completely different.
 That said, the two terms are often used interchangeably.
 That's because a lot of winemaking companies have their vineyard and their winery on the same land.
 Tasting rooms are often a stepping stone into a vineyard.
 As the vineyard workers produce wine from grapes and get settled into the bottling line, that wine goes straight into those tasting rooms.